 The introduction of ads format not only introduces new post formats, it also allows you to track engagement and conversion.
-It is also extremely easy to create for those who has experience with Facebook’s Power Editor.
+It is also extremely easy to create for those who have experience with Facebook’s Power Editor.

-Similarly to Facebook Ads, Instagram ads allows you to put a call-to-action button to your ads, with options ranging from “Learn More” to “Shop Now” to “Install Now” to fit a variety of product types and marketing goals.
+Similarly to Facebook Ads, Instagram ads allow you to put a call-to-action button to your ads, with options ranging from “Learn More” to “Shop Now” to “Install Now” to fit a variety of product types and marketing goals.

 How To Create Ads on Instagram

 Step 1: Connect your Instagram account to your Facebook